 Zhihu is a Chinese Q&A platform launched in 2011, it is similar in the west to Quora and Yahoo answers.
 It has never stopped growing and evolving to suit its users.
 The platforms have developed many tools such as Zhihu Class which are a kind of ted talk.

 To be present on Baidu Zhihu will allow you to answer questions about your field but also to educate your target audience about your brands/products in an undercover way.
 It is an excellent tool to increase your conversion rate and to increase brand awareness.

 The platform has an array of features that can be used to create and manage a community around a topic related to your brand.
 Use these tools to engage with your audience and exchange information with them but also to build your authority.

 Chinese e-commerce platforms

 In China more than everywhere else the reputation of a brand is what will make the difference.
-Chinese consumers to do trust new brand and are not risk takers, resulting in a very low conversion rate.
+Chinese consumers do trust new brands and are not risk-takers, resulting in a very low conversion rate.
 E-reputation should be the base of your marketing strategy when doing e-commerce in China.